 The adoption of cloud and mobile means that a business no longer has a network perimeter-centric view of security.
 Instead, it securely needs to enable access for various users (employees, partners, students, etc.) - regardless of their device, location, or network.

 With many businesses offering work-from-home to employees post COVID-19, accessing applications from multiple devices outside the business circumference is not uncommon.
 These new business settings have increased the risk exposure.
-“Trust but verify” approach is no longer an option.
+The “Trust but verify” approach is no longer an option.

-Achieving Zero Trust security can be challenging for many organizations, but most of them leverage identity and access management (IAM) to start with their Zero Trust journeys.
+Achieving Zero Trust security can be challenging for many organizations, but most of them leverage identity and access management (IAM) to start their Zero Trust journeys.
 As organizations implement Zero Trust architecture, they progress through different stages of IAM maturity.
 These stages are:

 Zero Trust also requires firm controls on device access in addition to controls on user access.
 The Zero Trust system monitors how many unique devices are trying to access an organization's network, ensures every device is authorized, and assesses all the devices to ensure they are not compromised.
 It minimizes the attack surface of the network.

-Micro-Segmentation is done to break security perimeters into smaller zones for maintaining a separate access for different parts of the network.
-Zero Trust leverages micro-segmentation to ensure that a user with access to one of those zones cannot access any other zone without a separate authorization.
+Micro-Segmentation is done to break security perimeters into smaller zones for maintaining separate access for different parts of the network.
+Zero Trust leverages micro-segmentation to ensure that a user with access to one of those zones cannot access any other zone without separate authorization.

 As IT and cybersecurity professionals, we like the idea of Zero Trust.
 Any user will have limited access and privileges to the applications, devices, or other resources based on a fixed hierarchy.
 But putting the Zero Trust model into practice isn't that simple.
 By starting identity as the foundation of your enterprise, you can tackle the key security challenges and take your organization towards the road of Zero Trust.